corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/csde.md

 `quickDeployCordapp` is just an alias for `5-createAndRegisterVNodes`.
 You should click this to do your first deployment of your CorDapp to a newly started cluster.

 {{< note >}}
 You only need to run `quickDeployCordapp` the first time you upload your CPI to the corda cluster.
-On subsequent builds you can just click `4-deployCPIs`.
-This will reduce your turnaround time for deploying your code from 1-2 mins to around 20-30 seconds.
+On subsequent builds, you can just run `4-deployCPIs`.
+This reduces your turnaround time for deploying your code from 1-2 mins to around 20-30 seconds.
 {{< /note >}}

 #### csde-queries